 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at period end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the statement of loss.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at period end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the statement of income (loss).
 Non-monetary items are not retranslated at period end and are measured at historical cost (translated using the exchange rates at the transaction date).

-(i) Loss per share
+(i) Income (loss) per share

-Basic loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
+Basic income (loss) per share is computed by dividing the net income (loss) by the weighted average number of common shares outstanding during the period.
 Outstanding stock options have not been considered in the computation of diluted loss per share as the result would be anti-dilutive.